 Check out current top hits on the Billboard 100 as a jumping off point to keep things current

-Optional: Decide on the day’s/week’s Top 10 debate theme, for example:
+Decide on the week’s Top 10 debate theme, for example:

 Split participants into small groups

-Each smaller group will nominate a representative to present their Top 10 List to the larger group.
+Each group nominates a representative to present their Top 10 List

-Each small group makes their case for their Top 10 List
+Each small group representative makes a case for their Top 10 List

-Staff member moderates a discussion and allows participants/groups to argue which song was best and why
+Staff member moderates a discussion and allows participants to defend their song selections

 The goal is to determine a master Top 10 List by voting on each others’ choices

-Say there were 3 groups with 3 different lists and 3 different #10 songs
+Say there were 3 groups each with songs list #1 through #10

 All the participants put their heads down